Vetted Accommodations

 Hotel Can Cota Boutique

-A gorgeous, converted historic building in the medieval heart of Santanyí town.
-Features curated local arts, limestone courtyards, and a beautiful saltwater pool.
-Perfect for travelers seeking authentic cultural atmospheres.
+A stunningly converted historic building nestled in the quiet, medieval heart of Santanyí town.
+It's filled with local art, cool limestone courtyards, and has a lovely saltwater pool.
+This is my top pick if you're after that authentic Mallorcan village feel.

 • Located in Santanyí town center (5 km / 3.1 miles inland)